ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+d.
+All ordera will receive
+prompt attention, Olttce near U.. f.
+R. AM.
+De­
+pot.
+6ml

+Have You

+QOOD TITLES?

+BREWER BRO&#x27;S.
+HOT*

+jmt completed, after several year of bard
+labor,

+A Comolete Abstract of all Tl­
+tfes of all Real Estate in Buchan­
+an Co.,
+lOWa

+a»d are prepared to tfive reli­

+able information relating to the *sunc.
+There are
+many clouded tllWs Are you sine yourfl is all
-etting an abstract from ua you can as­
+right&#x27; lly getting an abstract from ua you can as­
 certain.

 Remember that our office is in the atone Building